sduduzog/sduduzog.github.io/content/blog/2020-08-19-hactoberfest-is-coming.md

 ![A screenshot from a merged pull request showing edits on a readme file on github](/img/2020-08-19-16_49_14-added-firebase-setup-steps-for-android-by-sduduzog-·-pull-request-21-·-janoodle.png "One of the pull requests submitted")

+## A few tips on how to find projects to contribute to

+* #### Search for the keyword hacktoberfest on Github

+A trick to get contributors on board by project maintainers is that they label some github issues with 'hacktoberfest', especially during these times of the festival which makes it very easy to filter down to repositories who are looking for help or looking to help you contribute.
+Other labels to look out for are 'good first issue' and 'beginner' which imply that you do not need to be an expert or super skilled and even versed on a certain project to take a jab in solving that issue.

+This is

 Now I don't know about you guys, but I love free stuff.
+Now for m

+ore detailed information (because I'm writing this out of excitement) please see <https://hacktoberfest.digitalocean.com> for more details.